 In Kindergarten, most Missions do not include Exit Tickets to allow K students to focus on concrete learning.
 The last two Missions of the year do include Exit Tickets to help prepare students for 1st grade with Zearn Math.

-Learn how to access and print Exit Tickets and other printed materials for your students here.
+You can print Exit Tickets and other paper-based materials for your students directly through your teacher account.